-In a WRF grid, which directions represent positive U and positive V?
+In a rectangular C-grid, which directions represent positive normal velocity?

 On a rectangular grid, one might say that positive U flows from left to right, and positive V flows from bottom to top when looking down on the xy-plane.

 On a CVT mesh, one could introduce a similar definition, but we have only U, not V, so such a definition becomes more complicated...